 If you require easy access to your money, a savings account can offer you that.
 Keeping it at home is not a good idea because it may get lost or stolen.
 On the other hand, if you put all your money into investments like stocks and bonds, you won’t have any when you need it.
 Money saved in a savings account is easily accessible.
 You can withdraw it anytime you need to.
 Just make sure you understand the terms of your savings account.
 Sometimes there are a maximum number of withdrawals from your savings account every month without a fee.
 If you go over that number of withdrawals, you could be hit with a penalty fee.

 Make Your Money Work For You –

-If you can open a high-interest savings account that’s the way to go.
+If you can open a high-interest, savings account, that’s the way to go.
 Your money will essentially be making you more money just by being in there.
-The more you invest, the more interest for your savings you are likely to get.
+The more you invest, the more interest your savings are likely to get.
 You can use this free tool to compare the highest savings interest rates across thousands of banks and credit unions: https://www.consumersadvocate.org/savings-accounts

 Major Life Goals –

 How many times have you been told that you better save money for retirement?
 That’s because it’s important to start ASAP.
 Retirement, however, shouldn’t be the only life goal you save toward.
 In fact, there are several milestones in life that will require you to crack open your wallet or write a hefty check.
 Consider the following life-changing goals: college, marriage, buying a house, having children, etc. If you have a bucket list that includes things like traveling, having new experiences, etc. then you’ll need money to do those things as well.
 It’s important to save for these life-changing and wonderful experiences.